Butuan: Sports

 With new developments surrounding the old unfinished sports complex facility, the City Government has transferred the sports complex from the 8 hectare complex in Barangay Libertad to the 38 hectare complex in Barangay Tiniwisan/Ampayon.
 The said complex is worth P250 Million for Phase I will be one of the biggest international standard complex in the Philippines.
 Phase I consists of a 3,672 seater football main bleacher, a 4,000 seater basketball gymnasium, grass football field, and a rubberized track oval.
 The Phase I of the Polysports Complex was officially opened in 2015.
 Phase II will consist of a 2nd main bleacher, an Olympic-size swimming pool, and a baseball/softball field with bleachers, but it was unfinished and under investigated by COA.
 The said Butuan City Convention Center will be constructed starting on March 24, 2020, and located at the old unfinished sports complex in Libertad, although it remained unfinished for its completion by the next decade.
+However, according to Lawrence Fortun, the Polysports complex will began on July 29, 2026 with the cost of ₱190 million allocated fund for 2026.
+The rehabilitation of the Polysports Complex track oval and synthetic football field was started on July 24, 2026 by removing the rubberized track oval.